How to buy the best stairlift

 The latter can be reassuring, as it means that the company has to follow a code of practice set by the BHTA and the Office of Fair Trading (OFT).

-Though stairlifts are fairly expensive items, the cost of buying and installing one has remained stable for years.
-A simple straight stairlift can be bought for around £2,000.
-However, prices can jump to as much as £6,000, or more, if you have curved or especially long stairs, or need additional features.
+- Prices can jump to as much as £7,000 or more if you have curved or especially long stairs, or need additional features.

 As a general rule, every corner in your staircase will double the initial price.
-However, if you have a staircase formed of two straight flights of stairs with a landing area in-between, it may be cheaper to buy two straight stairlifts instead of one curved one.
-You would need to be mobile enough to easily transfer from one lift to the other though.
+If you have a staircase formed of two straight flights of stairs with a landing area in between, it may be cheaper to buy two straight stairlifts instead of one curved one.
+You would need to be mobile enough to move from one lift to the other, though.

 Because curved stairlifts are made to measure, a deposit is normally required.
-This isn't usually necessary for straight stairlifts.
+This isn't usually necessary for straight stairlifts, though.